 Mr. Hamar was an efficient organist, and the work of the choir was much appreciated.

 Philip James Kelly had been born on the 24th August 1881 at Rushen on the Isle of Man, the son of William Kelly and his wife Ann (nee Roberts).
 Philip was educated at Cambridge University, being at Queen's College in 1902 and obtaining a 2nd Class degree in the Theology Tripos in 1903.
 Philip Kelly had been at North Ormesbury, 1905-1907, Hessle, 1907-1910, St. Mary Walkley, Sheffield, 1910-1911 and Rector of Whitwood Mere, 1911-1916.
 In 1909, Philip married Ellen Conway in Middlesborough and they had 4 children - Nancy and Joan Conway Kelly, both born in Hessle in 1910, William Frederick Paul Kelly, born in 1912, and Phillipa Kelly born in 1914.
+In 1911, Philip and family were living at 6 Steel Bk Villas, Spring Vale, Sheffield.
 When Philip moved to Collingham in late 1916, he came to the Vicarage with his wife and a number of young children.

 The village and church life would have settled into a routine of services and pastoral care, but in September 1917 that routine was shattered.
 The story was widely reported in local newspapers as far apart as as Hull, Driffield, Sheffield, Devon, Aberdeen, London, Dublin, Belfast and Birmingham.
 The Wetherby News reported the story on the 28th September 1917: